Main Line Pickleball Courts and Q&A With a Main Line Pro

 33 Bala Avenue, Bala Cynwyd

-This park offers four, permanent courts.
-Nets are set for tennis.
+Bala Avenue Park features four permanent courts.
+Nets are set for tennis height.

 Bo Connor Park